 Does the remittance basis apply to tax credits?

 Tax credits have their own rules about what is and what is not income.
 Other benefits also have their own rules which may not be the same as tax credits and income tax.
-In this section we explain whether the remittance basis applies to tax credits.
+On this page, we explain whether the remittance basis applies to tax credits.

 The general rule for tax credits